 Suggested resources to learn more about the Lean Startup Canvas

-- A video from ChannelX YouTube Channel presenting a Practical example of filling in the Lean Canvas for a new business idea
+- A YouTube video from ChannelX detailing how to fill in the Lean Canvas for a new business idea.